 Dr. Diaz has taught for 3 different Medical schools including 7 years for the Emory University PM&R Department where he was Teacher of the Year in 2004 (amongst PM&R Doctors from Emory Inpatient Hospital, Emory Spine Center, Wesley Woods Hospital, Grady Hospital, Atlanta VAMC and Sheperd's Center).
 He taught Medical Students, PM&R Residents and Attending Physicians on Musculoskeletal clinics, Fluoroscopy guided procedures and Electrodiagnostics among other things.

 Dr. Diaz has been working in the area for over 13 years.
 He is considered an excellent diagnostician, and a patient advocate who believes in patient education, maximizing conservative management to help patients increase function, decrease pain and decrease the need for chronic opiate medications, decrease unnecessary surgeries and improve quality of life.

-Dr. Diaz is a proud Member of the American Academy of Physical Medicine and Rehabilitation, the International Spine Intervention Society (ISIS) and the American College of Sports Medicine.
+Dr. Diaz is a proud Member of the American Academy of Physical Medicine and Rehabilitation, the Spine Intervention Society (SIS) and the American College of Sports Medicine.